swthemathwiz/hp-z4-front-fan-mount/README.md

 2. Check your new fan electrically to ensure that it works by connecting it and turning on/off the computer briefly.

 3. Remove the bottom drive from the drive cage.
+You'll need the space.

-4. While you're in there do a visual inspection of the lower front of the computer where the mount will be installed:
+4. Now seems like a good time to do a little visual inspection.
+First, the lower front of the computer where the mount will go.
+See:

     - two slots and the tab on the far side (now bottom) of the case
     - a screw hole about an inch and a half from the bottom/side (now